-The B.A. degree in political science requires a total of 33 term hours with two introductory courses (six hours) of choice and 27 advanced hours (3000 level and above).
 At least 18 advanced hours must be completed in residence.
-Advanced coursework must include at least six hours (two courses) in each of two distribution fields and three hours (one course) in a third.
 No coursework counting toward the major may be taken pass/fail.
 The following additional requirements apply to the 27 advanced hours (3000 level and above):

-- A minimum of 15 hours of in-class advanced-level courses must be taken on an SMU campus (Dallas, Plano or Taos), In-class hours do not include directed reading courses (PLSC 4102, 4202, 4302), internships (PLSC 4306) and departmental distinction thesis (PLSC 4307).
-SMU campus courses do not include transfer courses, Washington term courses (PLSC 4401, 4402, 4403, and 4404) and courses taken in SMU-approved study abroad programs. - A maximum of three hours of directed reading courses (PLSC 4102, 4202, and 4302) or internships (PLSC 4306) may count toward the major. - A maximum of 15 hours of (preapproved) advanced-level courses in SMUapproved study abroad programs may be counted toward the major.
+A minimum of 15 hours of in-class advanced-level courses must be taken on an SMU campus (Dallas, Plano or Taos).
+In-class hours do not include directed reading courses (PLSC 4102, 4202, 4302), internships (PLSC 4306) and departmental distinction thesis (PLSC 4307).
+SMU campus courses do not include transfer courses, Washington term courses (PLSC 4401, 4402, 4403, and 4404) and courses taken in SMU-approved study abroad programs.

+- A maximum of three hours of directed reading courses (PLSC 4102, 4202, and 4302) or internships (PLSC 4306) may count toward the major. - A maximum of 15 hours of (preapproved) advanced-level courses in SMUapproved study abroad programs may be counted toward the major.
 (These hours will not count toward the required 15 hours of in-class, on-campus, advancedlevel courses specified above.)